A bit more about us, this blog and our services

 15. Can I keep the fish I catch?

-We have a strict catch and release policy meaning that any fish caught while being instructed or guided by us, must be returned to the water unharmed.
-Trout in Australia have a hard enough time as it is, without us knocking them on the head.
+We have a strict catch and release policy meaning that any fish caught whilst being instructed or guided by us, must be returned to the water unharmed.
+Trout in Australia have a hard enough time as it is, without us adding to the pressure.
 As a result, we decided early on in our business to commit to a total catch and release policy, to ensure the sustainability of the fishery.
-This benefits not only all of us at this moment, but also the generations of anglers to come.
+This benefits not only all of us as fly fishers, but also the generations of anglers to come.

 All guides carry cameras and a photo makes for a much better souvenir than a dead fish.
-The beauty of this being that the fish swims off none the worse for wear, to hopefully one day spawn and replenish the streams for future generations of fly fishers.
+The beauty of this being that the fish swims off none the worse for wear, to hopefully one day spawn and replenish the streams.